junxit/us-congress-bills-112/metadata.md

 - 2011-05-23 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
 - 2011-05-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 1 (Roll no. 332). (text: CR H3316)
 - 2011-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 1 (Roll no. 332).(text: CR H3316)
+- 2011-05-24 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.